athlidevacct/Crime-classification/README.md

 ﻿# Crime Classification
-> Use pyspark to classify the crime into 30 categories.
+> Using Pyspark to classify the crime into 30 categories.

 ## Data